 What Is AKC Scent Work?

 AKC Scent Work is a sport that mimics the task of working detection dogs to locate a scent (e.g., explosives or narcotics) and communicate to the handler that the scent has been found.
 Scent Work is a positive, challenging activity that allows dogs the opportunity to use their strongest natural sense in a way that’s fun, engaging, and that builds and strengthens a foundation of trust between the handler and dog.

-Many dog clubs offer Scent Work or “nose work” classes (the ones I offer at my school are taught by a nose work instructor who competes in trials with her dog), but if you’re just looking to try it out or teach your dog a new skill, you can follow these instructions in your home.
+Many dog clubs offer Scent Work or “nose work” classes, but if you’re just looking to try it out or teach your dog a new skill, you can follow these instructions in your home.

 - A small glass jar with a lid

-- A “scent vessel” to hold the Q-tip (An empty, cleaned mint tin with holes drilled in the lid will work to begin with)
+- A “scent vessel” to hold the cotton swab.
+(An empty, cleaned mint tin with holes drilled in the lid will work to get started)

 - Disposable gloves

 - High-value treats

 - A lidded, plastic container with holes drilled in the lid

 - In a room far away from where you’re working with your dog, wear disposable gloves as you apply two drops of essential oil to each cotton swab.
 Place the scented cotton swabs in the glass jar.